WPNA-FM

-WPNA-FM (103.1 MHz) is a commercial FM radio station licensed to Niles, Illinois, and serving the Chicago metropolitan area.
+WPNA-FM (103.1 MHz) is a commercial FM radio station licensed to Evanston, Illinois, and serving the Chicago metropolitan area.
 It is owned by The Polish National Alliance, through licensee Alliance Radio, LLC.
-It airs a mix of Polish and International contemporary Hits.
+It airs a mix of Polish and International contemporary hits.

 WPNA-FM has an effective radiated power (ERP) of 6,000 watts.
 The transmitter is atop the Bank One Building in Evanston.

 History

 MOR era

 The construction permit for the 103.1 FM frequency was issued to North Suburban Radio on November 23, 1960, bearing the call sign WHPK (soon changed to WNSH-FM).
-The station's transmitter was located in Deerfield, Illinois with an ERP of 1,000 watts at a HAAT of 120 ft.
+The station's transmitter was located in Deerfield, Illinois, with an ERP of 1,000 watts at a HAAT of 120 ft, and its community of license was Highland Park, Illinois.
 By the time the station came on the air, its call sign was changed to WEEF-FM.

 The station began broadcasting August 15, 1963, simulcasting with AM 1430 WEEF.
 WEEF's call sign stood for "Eli E. Fink", the station's original owner.
 Both stations aired a middle-of-the-road (MOR) format.
 In December 1967, both stations were sold to Unique Radio for $350,000.